shabin5785/LearnAngularJS/Doc_6.md

 - You can protect lazy loaded routes by adding the canLoad  guard to the route which points to the lazily loaded module:
 { path: 'recipes', loadChildren: './recipes/recipes.module#RecipesModule', canLoad: [AuthGuard] }

+- angular has a root injector to hold all services.
+All services provided by us is added to this.
+So even if we add service multipe times in provided, only one is injected in root injector.
+But if we inject the service again in a lazy loaded module, angualr creates a child injector and loads the modules.
+SO we will have multiple instances of same service loaded.
+Now if we have a module in shared scope, and if we load it in a lazy loaded module, then a child injector module is used, so we get different instances.
+**So dont provide services on a shared module..**